DalbergDataInsights/react-components/README.md

 - click - feature properties of the currently active (clicked) button
 - point - feature properties of the currently hovered (mouseover) button
 - search - a string representing the current input in the search field of the dropdown menu

+### DropdownButton Refs

+- searchInput - a ref to the search input field, which allows DOM focus manipulation when the dropdown menu is opened

 ### DropdownButton Props